Blog

 • KPIs

-This article outlines ten common mistakes people make when creating a business plan, including being unrealistic with numbers and forecasts.
+This article outlines ten common mistakes people make when creating a business plan…including being unrealistic with numbers and forecasts.

-It’s always better to underpromise and overdeliver rather than the opposite.
+It’s always better to underpromise and overdeliver.

 5. Set measurable objectives

-Goals and objectives are an integral part of any business.
 Throughout your business plan, you will want to make sure you are creating clear KPIs and objectives to drive your business forward.

 One way of creating measurable objectives is by following the SMART goal framework.
 SMART goals are goals that are: